In this chapter we will cover three basic

 Keep in mind the definition of 'in-session' as 'pc interested in his own case and willing to talk to the auditor'.
 If you say "That reads", "That didn't read" etc. it is against that and against Auditors Code (distracting pc).
 It puts the pc's attention on the Meter and makes him very unwilling to talk to the auditor.

 Goofy practices like that are called Gross Auditing Errors (GAE's).
-You will sooner or later get a solid understanding of that lack of results on pc's isn't caused by case differences, but by the auditor doing bad metering and having bad TRs and committing other GAE's.
+You will sooner or later get a solid understanding of that lack of results on pc's aren't caused by case differences, but by the auditor doing bad metering and having bad TRs and committing other GAE's.

 When a case supervisor gets asked about 'extraordinary solutions' he should become very suspicious and find out how the auditor's metering, and TRs, are.